populationgenomics/team-docs/onboarding_documentation/technical_documentation/metamist_docker/metamist_docker_tutorial.md

 The workflow management software we use at the CPG is called [Hail Batch](https://hail.is/docs/batch/service.html) - this allows us to specify a different Docker image for each step of a workflow, and metadata for each run records the name and version of each Image used.
 This is one of the ways in which CPG runs aim to be reproducible, e.g. if we need to go back and repeat a prior experiment we can be confident of the software used.

-[FastQE](https://github.com/fastqe/fastqe/) is a fun tool that mimics the output of FastQC (a more 'official' bioinformatic tool) but instead represents the quality scores with emojis.
+[FastQE](https://github.com/fastqe/fastqe/) is a fun tool that mimics the function of FastQC (a more 'standard' bioinformatic tool) as a tool to assess read quality but instead represents the quality scores with emojis.
 Clearly, FastQE is not intended for use in a production environment.
 However, it serves as an illustrative example of a tool currently missing from our library.
 To incorporate it, we need to construct a corresponding Docker image.

 Let's walk through an example of writing a Dockerfile using FastQE.
 You can refer to the [images](https://github.com/populationgenomics/images) repo to see how other images are built. **Note:** This is just an example for practice.
 When you're creating your own Dockerfile, you should try to do this yourself.
 However, to avoid duplication, please do not push these practice images to the repo.